 Furnish and install grounding and lightning protection to provide personnel and equipment protection against faults, surge currents and lightning transients.
-Provide a grounding and lightning protection system in accordance with the details shown in the Design Standards unless otherwise shown on the Plans.
+Provide a grounding and lightning protection system in accordance with the details shown in the Design Standards unless otherwise shown on the plans.
+Install grounding for traffic signal and device installations to provide personnel and equipment protection against faults, surge currents and lightning transients.